trevorcook/envth/README.md

 - Modular environments: Capture common tasks as libraries of shell functions.
 Import other `envth` environments to inherit their libraries and variables.
-- Environment Migration: The standard `envth` environment library includes a function, `env-ssh`, that allows a user to `ssh` into the current environment on a foreign host.
+- Environment Migration: `envth` environments provide a build output that reproduces the `nix-shell` environment of the nix definition.
+The output can be installed with `nix-env` and entered with `enter-<name>`.
+The standard `envth` shell library, `env0-lib`, provides a function, `env-ssh`, that allows users to `ssh` into the current environment on a foreign host.
+Further functionality allows users to easily recreate files in the local host at the foreign host.

 > Note: `envth` requires a working `nix` installation (available on Linux and macOS).
-It will, of course, work within the `nixOS` operating system, but that is not required.
+The `nix` based operating system, `nixOS`, is not required.

 ## Introduction